-Is there an additional arpayable for parking a trailer/boat/caravan?
-Yes No Are there any other arrangements in place f parking of vehicles, trail boats or caravans?
-Yes No No or the If yes, provide a brief explanation: If yes, provide a brief explanation: At Annexure A provide a plan of the village indicating the location of residents', visitors', and caravan and/or boat parking.
-5. Premium (specific to the prospective resident) and other entry fees and charges pective resident) and other entry A The prospective resident must pay the following entry amounts in relation to the proposed residential premises: ch box that applies: A premium of: \$ fully refundable partially refundable non-refundable A deposit of: \$ Repayable if the contract is rescinded during the cooling off period under the Retirement Villages Act 1992 sections 14 and [75]
+Is there an additional amount payable for parking a trailer/boat/caravan?
+Yes No Are there any other arrangements in place for the parking of vehicles, trailers, boats or caravans?
+Yes No If yes, provide a brief explanation: If yes, provide a brief explanation: At Annexure A provide a plan of the village indicating the location of residents', visitors', and caravan and/or boat parking.
+5. Premium (specific to the prosp fees and charges pective resident) and other entry A The prospective resident must pay the following entry amounts in relation to the proposed residential premises: Tick each box that applies: ☐ A premium 2 of: \$

-Г B Other entry amounts Tick each box that applies: and charges payable in relation to the ☐ Prepayment of a recurrent charge residential premises include: ☐ Transfer duty [strata title/purple title] First instalment of any fortnightly/monthly charges [number of weeks, months] ☐ Any other entry fees and charges [Specify details, e.g. use of a garage or carport, strata title certificate fees, strata title levy adjustments, administration fee] 6. yable to the operator during occupation ective resident and the residential premises expressed interest in) A To live in the village, Tick those charges that apply: the prospective resident will be ☐ Recurrent charges per required to pay: [week/fortnight/month] \$ ☐ Reserve fund charge per [week/fortnight/month] \$ [Provide further information about reserve fund contributions at item 11]
+Т В Other entry amounts Tick each box that applies: and charges payable in relation to the ☐ Prepayment of a recurrent charge residential premises include: ☐ Transfer duty [strata title/purple title] First instalment of any fortnightly/monthly charges [number of weeks, months] ☐ Any other entry fees and charges • [Specify details, e.g. use of a garag or carport, strata title certificate fees, strata title levy adjustments, administration fee] ge 6. able to the operator during occupation ctive resident and the residential premisexpressed interest in) A To live in the village, Tick those charges that apply: the prospective resident will be ☐ Recurrent charges per required to pay: Tick whether the charges apply to: [week/fortnight/month] \$ • ☐ Reserve fund charge per [week/fortnight/month] \$ ☐ single occupant ☐ couple [Provide further information about reserve fund contributions at item 11] re on single or couple occupancy Ongoing amounts payable to the operator during occupation may vary each financial year depending on operating expenses. □ Any other charges [specify other charges] В Other amounts relating to the residential premises that are currently additional charges payable by the resident: Tick each box that applies: ☐ Contents insurance [see also item 12] ☐ Council rates (not applicable to all retirement villages ) ☐ Other council charges ☐ Water rates ☐ Utilities (electricity and gas) С Is the resident responsible for repairs and maintenance to the residential premises during their occupation of the premises?
+Yes No If yes, briefly explain the resident's responsibilities including whether the resident is to organise the repairs and pay for the repairs: